What are Lemon Laws?

 Even if you do not think you have a lemon, you may still be able to rescind your car purchase if you are a victim of fraud or misrepresentation.

-California provides consumers with numerous protections against misrepresentations that are made during the negotiations for the purchase or lease of goods or services.
+For example, California provides consumers with numerous protections against misrepresentations that are made during the negotiations for the purchase or lease of goods or services.
 Further, there is no requirement that the salesperson intended to make a misrepresentation; the fact that an untrue representation was made during the negotiations is all that is required.

 Examples of fraud or misrepresentation for automobiles include: